 This was the very same building that the Crimson Fox had been taken while disguised as Sapphire Stagg Mason.
 So when she heard the initial noise, she quickly filed through the lock in the door and now swung it open.
-Crouching in vulpine style while still in her civilian disguise, she saw a fierce battle between a dark man and the group of thugs.
+Crouching in vulpine style while still in her civilian disguise, she saw a fierce battle between a dark-clad man and the group of thugs.
 Electric pulses throbbed across the room as the gang used weird weapons to home in on their attacker.

 Jimmy Olsen didn’t know the Crimson Fox in or out of costume.
 He just saw a beautiful blonde in a pink minidress and thought she was in danger.
-“Come on, miss,” he whispered, pulling on her hand.
+“Come on, Miss,” he whispered, pulling on her hand.
 “I’ll get you out of here safely.”

 The thugs were desperately outmatched by their foes, since even Jimmy was doing a great job at keeping them separated by the pulse blasts.
 Then a gold-colored ray hit Argus — although he almost reacted in time to dodge it before it flared into visible range — and he fell as a statue of gold.
-Jimmy saw a gold-armored man enter and quickly fire a second ray at him.
+Jimmy saw a gold-armored man suddenly enter and quickly fire a second ray at him.
 He was hit solidly and also turned into a golden statue.

-Only the Fox remained, and she tried a new stunt.
+Only the Crimson Fox remained, and she tried a new stunt.
 She slipped a bug on the coat of her latest foe and, with astonishing speed, climbed the head of a thug and leaped out through the broken window.
 She barely escaped being turned to gold herself.
 Now I may return with help and trace the gang, she vowed.

 “You mean you found it?” asked a punk.